dpovshed/xoops_migration_to_drupal/README.md

 This script was originally made by Dennis Povshedny (http://drupal.org/user/117896) by request of http://weblab.tk .

-Known bug and limitations
+Known bugs and limitations
 -------------------------

-1) Please make sure that source and destination databases are in UTF-8.
+- Please make sure that source and destination databases are in UTF-8.
-2) Modification of Drupal DB is made mostly by Drupal API.
+- Modification of Drupal DB is made mostly by Drupal API.
    Small disadvantage of this aproach is that import cannot be fully enclosed in transaction.
 So please backup Drupal SQL data just in case before processing, if DB already contains useful info (as a result of